 Children with special needs are either educated under tailored programmes at mainstream schools – known as the Special Education Integrated Programme (SEIP) – or at dedicated special schools.

-Public schools offering the SEIP are fairly easy to find, with the programme being offered in many schools across the country.
-That said, there are very few dedicated public special schools.
-Those that do exist mostly cater to hearing and visual disabilities only.
-Parents may find more options in private education.
+Public schools offering the SEIP are fairly easy to find, with the programme being offered in over 200 schools nationwide.
+There are very few dedicated public special schools, and those that do exist mostly cater to hearing and visual disabilities.

 Tutors in Malaysia

-Whether children need a little extra help with maths or are struggling to adapt to a new curriculum, tutors can be an invaluable resource to expat parents in Malaysia.
-Language tutors can be particularly useful for children being taught in a new language, such as Malay, and for maintaining fluency in the family's mother tongue.
+Whether your child requires a little extra help with maths or is struggling to adapt to a new curriculum, tutors can be an extremely helpful resource for expats in Malaysia.
+Language tutors can be particularly useful for children taught in a new language, such as Malay, and for maintaining fluency in your family’s mother tongue.

 Expat Health Insurance